 Projection: Some will have the ability to connect to a projector.

-Devices should come back to OIT when they are upgraded or the owner leaves the college.
+Devices should come back to OIT when they are upgraded or the user leaves the college.
 OIT will find uses for them either here on campus or as donations to schools and non-profits.

 These electronic devices are subject to the same legal requirements regarding personal information as laptops and smartphones.
 PII such as SSNs, Credit Card number or account numbers may not be stored on them.
-Please read the full confidentiality policy for details.
+Please read the Data Classification Policy and Usage Guidelines.

 Devices which check email often allow you to save your password.
 If you choose to do so you must set up a screen lock which requires a password to bypass.